rrrr08/KAGGLE-GOOGLE/README.md

-# KAGGLE-GOOGLE: The Teacher's Teacher Assistant (TTA-1)
+# KAGGLE-GOOGLE: The Teacher's Teacher Assistant (PRASHIKSHAN)

 A comprehensive solution for the Google Generative AI Capstone, designed to empower teachers with AI-driven insights and automated lesson improvements.